Page last updated May 2021.

-The Australian Government has introduced a new country of origin food labelling system, which commenced on 1 July 2016.
-Under the new system, country of origin labelling requirements come under Australian Consumer Law.
+The Australian Government introduced a country of origin food labelling system under Australian Consumer Law on 1 July 2016.

-General information about country of origin labelling is available from the ACCC website.
+General information about country of origin labelling is available from the Australian Competition and Consumer Commission

 Does country of origin labelling apply in New Zealand?